Incidents on the Washington Metro: January 6, 1996

 Final train positions in the January 6, 1996, accident at the Shady Grove station.

-On January 6, 1996, during the Blizzard of 1996, a Metro operator was killed when a train failed to come to a stop at the Shady Grove station.
-The four-car train overran the station platform and struck an unoccupied train that was awaiting assignment.
+On January 6, 1996, during the Blizzard of 1996, a Metro operator was killed when Train 111 consisting of 3000-series railcars failed to come to a stop at the Shady Grove station.
+The four-car train overran the station platform and struck an unoccupied train also consisting of 3000-series railcars at the end of Shady Grove station.
 The National Transportation Safety Board (NTSB) investigation found that the crash was a result of a failure in the train's computer-controlled braking system.
 The NTSB recommended that Metro grant train operators the ability to manually control the braking system, even in inclement weather.
-Additionally, investigators recommended that Metro prohibit parked rail cars on tracks used by inbound trains.
+Additionally, investigators recommended that Metro prohibit parked railcars on tracks used by inbound trains.
 The NTSB also recommended that Metro reinforce the 1000-series cars to help protect them against telescoping in a crash.
 Metro rejected this recommendation in 2002, saying the modification was impractical and might lead to "higher longitudinal accelerations" and thus greater injuries.
 The NTSB also advised Metro to install event recorders, similar to airplane black boxes, on all 1000-series cars.
 This recommendation echoed one made following Metrorail's first fatal accident in 1982, when the NTSB recommended the installation of event recorders in trains, but despite some discussion by WMATA managers, no recorders had been installed by January 1996.
+Train 111 consisted of railcars 3252, 3253, 3192 and 3193.
+The gap train consisted of railcars 3190, 3191, 3120, 3121, 3164, and 3165.
+3252 and 3191 were destroyed in the collision with both cars being retained by WMATA for training purposes at Carmen Turner Facility in Landover, Maryland until 2023.
+The remaining cars involved in the collision were repaired.
+3253 and 3190 were later mated together and renumbered to 3290 (3190) and 3291 (3253).

 The November 3, 2004, accident at the Woodley Park station.

 November 3, 2004

-On November 3, 2004, an out-of-service Red Line train rolled backwards into the Woodley Park station and hit an in-service train that was at the platform servicing the station.
+On November 3, 2004, Train 703, an out-of-service train consisting of 1000-series railcars rolled backwards into the Woodley Park station and hit Train 105, an in-service Red Line train consisting of 4000-series railcars that was at the platform servicing the station.
 No one was killed, but 20 people were injured.
-A 14-month investigation concluded that the train operator was most likely not alert as the train rolled backwards into the station.
+A 14-month investigation concluded that the train operator was most likely not alert as the train rolled backwards into the station, and failed to apply the brakes while the train was holding.
 Safety officials estimated that had the out-of-service train been full, at least 79 would have died.
-The train operator was dismissed and Metro officials agreed to add rollback protection to more than 300 rail cars.
+The train operator was dismissed and Metro officials agreed to add rollback protection to more than 300 railcars.
+Train 703 consisted of railcars 1128, 1129, 1064, 1065, 1076, and 1077.
+Train 105 consisted of railcars 4018, 4019, 4017, 4016, 4092, and 4093.
+Car 1077 telescoped car 4018 and was destroyed in the collision.
+1076 was also retired while 4018 was later repaired and returned to service.